FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 ## Running the Example (manual)

-### Info: Manual data transfer example is outdated!
-Please refer to the edc samples repository
+### Warning: Manual data transfer example is outdated!
+Please refer to the official EDC documentation!

 Build the EDC with the extensions.